Back To Listing

 - Finding No.

-This weekly ANZ-Roy Morgan Consumer Confidence Rating is based on 1,518 online and telephone interviews conducted Australia-wide with men and women aged 14 and over the weekend February 27/28, 2021.
+This weekly ANZ-Roy Morgan Consumer Confidence Rating is based on 1,530 online and telephone interviews conducted Australia-wide with men and women aged 14 during the week of February 21-27, 2022.

 Current financial conditions